nikosgalanis/Problems/README.md

 In this path, you will also find the pdf with the statement of the other implementated problems

 -------------------------------------------------------------------------------------------------
-All functions are interputed with swipl
+All functions are interpreted with swipl